NisargBhavsar25/XTTSv2-Finetuning-for-New-Languages/Readme.md

 ### Step 2: Download IndicTTS Dataset

 Download the IndicTTS dataset, which contains audio and corresponding text for multiple Indic languages.
-This script will create a directory named `IndicTTS-datasets/` containing the `metadata.csv` file and audio clips[^1].
+This script will create a directory named `IndicTTS-datasets/` containing the `metadata.csv` file and audio clips.

 ```bash
 python -m scripts.preparation.download_IndicTTS_dataset